smikhalevski/react-corsair/README.md

 When router is navigated to the `userRoute`, a module that contains `<UserPage>` is loaded and rendered.
 The loaded component is cached, so next time the `userRoute` is matched, `<UserPage>` would be rendered instantly.

 A promise is thrown if the `lazyComponent` isn't loaded yet.
-You can wrap [`<RouterProvider>`](https://smikhalevski.github.io/react-corsair/functions/react_corsair.RouterProvider.html) in a custom `<Suspense>` boundary to catch it and render a fallback:
+You can manually wrap [`<RouterProvider>`](https://smikhalevski.github.io/react-corsair/functions/react_corsair.RouterProvider.html) in a custom `<Suspense>` boundary to catch it and render a fallback: